pdamianik/tgm_acc_2019_expert_level3_rs/README.md

 Each `i`-row can now reuse the result of the previous `i`-row, which results in a time-complexity of `O(n^2)` (assuming that a lookup into `S[]` has a time complexity of `O(1)`, which can be accomplished with a cache)

-Additionally every `j`-row can be calculated independently of the other `j`-rows and therefore we can use multiple threads to handle each `j`-row.
+Additionally, every `j`-row can be calculated independently of the other `j`-rows, and therefore we can use multiple threads to handle each `j`-row.

 These optimizations are implemented in [src/rayon.rs](src/rayon.rs) (implemented with [rayon](https://crates.io/crates/rayon)) and [src/parallel.rs](src/parallel.rs) (implemented with rust native threads)